JoshSauce1/CLI-RESTAPI_DotNet6/README.md

 - PATCH /api/commands/{id} - partially updates an existing command by its ID
 - DELETE /api/commands/{id} - deletes an existing command by its ID

+## Getting Started

+To get started with the CLI REST API, clone the repository and run the project on a local server.
+You can then use SwaggerUI or Postman to test the API endpoints and retrieve commands.

+Please note that there are extensive comments in the code for reference and future review.